California Cocaine Laws

 |Code Section||Health & Safety §11000, et seq. §11350, et seq.|

 |Possession||Misdemeanor or felony; up to 3 yrs in state prison (felony supervised probation with a guilty plea in most cases)|

 |Sale||State prison 2-4 yrs.; Possession for sale of "cocaine base": state prison 3-5 yrs.; Sale to minors: state prison 3, 5, or 7 yrs.; Sale to day care, preschool, or school children: 5, 7, or 9 yrs.; Anyone over 18 who sells to a minor or uses a minor in the sale process is punishable in state prison for 3, 6, or 9 yrs.; Sale within 1000 ft. of school: additional 3, 4, or 5 yrs.; If sale occurred upon the grounds of a child day care, school, church, synagogue, or youth center, punishment is automatically enhanced by one year; Anyone over 18 yrs who sells to a minor at least 4 years younger as a full and separate enhancement shall be punished by imprisonment in state prison for 3, 4 or 5 yrs.
 Sale on many public areas punishable by state prison for 5, 7, or 9 yrs. if seller 5 yrs. older than minor|

 |Trafficking||Transport/import 3-5 yrs.; County to noncontiguous county: 3, 6, or 9 yrs.|

-Note: State laws are constantly changing -- contact a California drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change, usually through the enactment of new statutes but also through court decisions and other means.
+Be sure to contact a California drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law